SynTempVision/sdkPipelineTest/RebootLoopTest/TEST_PLAN.md

 Determine whether the new SDK pipeline (`seekcamera-gstreamer`) is better, the same, or worse than the old pipeline (`rtsp-seek-server`).

+## Alternate Goal:
+Does the the new pipeline delay/prolong the onset of the hardware failure"

 ### Things I am looking for

 - Seek USB enumeration reliability